Formula For Perimeter Of Regular Polygon

 • s represents the length of one side of the polygon.

 This formula works because, by definition, all sides of a regular polygon are equal in length.
-Therefore, to find the total distance around the polygon (the perimeter), we simply multiply the length of one side by the total number of sides.
+Which means, to find the total distance around the polygon (the perimeter), we simply multiply the length of one side by the total number of sides.

 Applying the Formula: Step-by-Step Examples